[HISTORY: Adopted by the Common Council of the City of Lodi as § 10.11 of the City Code. Amendments noted where applicable.]

 - Any garbage, refuse and any other discarded or waste materials, including solid, liquid, semisolid or contained gaseous materials, resulting from industrial, commercial, agricultural or residential activities, but does not include solids or dissolved materials which may legally be placed in the sewer system.

-Solid waste and recyclables shall be picked up by the City at single-family residences, residential duplexes, apartment buildings of five units or fewer, and businesses which put out three or fewer City of Lodi authorized bags of solid waste per week.
+Solid waste and recyclables shall be picked up by the City at single-family residences, residential duplexes, apartment buildings of five units or fewer, as well as businesses which put out no more than one ninety-five-gallon cart of solid waste per week.
 The owners of all other properties shall make their own arrangements for proper disposal of solid waste.
-The provisions of §§ 289-4 and 289-5 of this chapter shall apply to properties served by City collection services.
+The provisions of §§ 289-4, 289-5, and 289-6 of this chapter shall apply to properties served by City collection services.
 The remaining provisions of this chapter shall apply to all persons.
 Services which are to be performed by the City under this chapter may be performed either directly by the City or by an independent contractor retained by the City.

 In the case of a condominium development with one or more private streets, where the Public Works Committee of the Common Council determines that it is feasible for the City to pick up solid waste, the City shall require a release of liability in such form as prescribed by the City from the developer (if the developer still has an interest in the development) and from the condominium association prior to picking up nonrecyclable material or recyclable material from a private street in the development.

-All recyclable material shall be separated from other solid waste and placed in recycling containers purchased from the City.
-Said containers shall be placed at the curb or other location designated by the Director of Public Works for pickup, along with any other solid waste authorized to be so placed for pickup, by 7:00 a.m. on the designated pickup day.
-The City may refuse to pick up solid waste material at any property if an approved container containing recyclable material is not present with the other solid waste items to be picked up.
+All recyclable material shall be separated from other solid waste and placed in an authorized recycling cart provided by the City.
+Said carts shall be placed at the curb or other location designated by the Director of Public Works for pickup by 7:00 a.m. on the designated pickup day.

 The following types of nonrecyclable material shall be disposed of in the manner indicated following each item.
 Where disposal by the property owner is indicated, said disposal shall be in a legal manner.